andrewtheiss/EthereumCoin/README.md

 # Installation
 You need to fork and clone the repo.
-More details are in the `docs` folder based on what type of Ethereum contract language you are going to use (solidity or vyper)
+More details are in the `docs` folder based on what type of Ethereum contract language you are going to use (solidity or vyper).

 # Check outdated packages
 npm outdated